Using Prettier with Twig in VS Code

 },

 The first thing you'll want to do is define how Prettier should format your code.
 You'll do this by adding a .prettierrc.json file in the root of your project.
-The Melody plugin also adds some useful options for Twig files:
+There are are some useful options for Twig files:

 {